Updated: Feb 16

 “Yes, and now I’ll never get to finish it ever again!”

-My son (bless him) tried to offer the very reasonable suggestion that she could always organize a playdate.
+My son (bless him) tried to offer the very reasonable suggestion that she could always organise a playdate to finish the game later.
 Needless to say she wasn’t ready for solutions, she was still in her primitive, emotional brain where things felt like life or death.
 This was serious!
-So I told him I appreciated his help but we were not quite ready for that yet and I forged ahead.
+So I told him that I appreciated his help but we were not quite ready for his solution yet and I forged ahead.

-“I hadn’t realized how important this was to you and now the party is over and you’re wishing you had had more time?
+“I hadn’t realised how important this was to you and now the party is over and you’re wishing you had had more time.
 I’m confused because you came when I said it was time to leave.”

 “Yes, because I knew you would keep coming in every few minutes and interrupting the game so I decided to leave.”
 Arms folded, sniffling but no longer screaming.

 “So you decided to leave even though you didn’t really want to because you thought I’d keep interrupting you.
 And you are still feeling mad about it.
-I can understand how hard that must have been and then even worse when you couldn’t have the seat you wanted and then the music wasn’t how you wanted it.
-Boy, no wonder you were so worked up.”
+I can see how hard that must have been and then even worse when you couldn’t have the seat you wanted and then the music wasn’t how you wanted it.
+Boy, no wonder you were so upset.”

-Now, she is nodding and making eye contact again.
+Now, she was nodding and making eye contact again.
 And I'm not joking, her turn around was that fast!